frePPLe/frepple/doc/user-guide/model-reference/concepts.rst

 and a resource.

 | Example:
-| The resource “production line” is required to perform the operation.
+| The resource 'production line' is required to perform the operation.

 .. image:: _images/modelling-4.png
    :alt: Modeling - Buffer